lmbarros/FewDee/README.md

-As I write this (October 22nd, 2013), I wrote a single game protoype to showcase FewDee: [Anytris](https://bitbucket.org/lmb/anytris) (and it doesn't really use much of FewDee offers.)
+As I write this (October 22nd, 2013), I wrote a single game protoype to showcase FewDee: [Anytris](https://bitbucket.org/lmb/anytris) (and it doesn't really use much of what FewDee offers.)

 Before that,I have used an early version of FewDee to develop a single game prototype.
 After that, I redesigned and rewrote lots of things